 Economics majors gain a broad understanding of the field of economics as well as skills in statistics, mathematics, organization, research methodology, and verbal and written communication.
 The choice of different degree programs allows students to tailor their studies to different careers.
 Optional emphases in financial economics and law & economics are unique strengths of the department.

 A liberal arts education prepares graduates to deal with complexity and change.
 They gain key skills in communication, problem-solving, and working with diverse groups.
 Related careers to economics include actuary, policy planner, stockbroker, bank examiner, labor relations specialist, venture capitalist, cost analyst, market research analyst, development officer, controller, financial planner, fundraiser, lawyer, marketing, chief financial officer, and insurance analyst.

 The Mississippi Experimental Research Laboratory (MERLab) is a research facility used by University of Mississippi faculty and students to conduct a wide variety of economics research, including research in experimental economics, econometrics, and microeconomics.
 Recent undergraduates have used the MERLab for experiments on topics such as school choice, risk analysis, and game theory.

 B.S. in Economics Faculty

-The faculty in the University of Mississippi's Department of Economics have areas of specialization including applied microeconomics, monetary theory, game theory, health economics, public finance, economic history, managerial finance, labor economics, and econometrics.
+The faculty in the University of Mississippi's Department of Economics have areas of specialization including applied microeconomics, law & economics, monetary theory, game theory, health economics, public finance, economic history, managerial finance, labor economics, and econometrics.